 - Coconut yogurt, granola, and bananas

 You can play with the ratio of seeds to change up the texture or flavor as well.
-I have found using more chia seeds creates a thicker consistency while adding more flax meal adds a lovely earthy element.
+I have found that using more chia seeds creates a thicker consistency, while adding more flax meal adds a lovely earthy element.

 For more wholesome, make-ahead breakfasts, be sure to try my Chocolate Chip Baked Oats, Biscoff Baked Oats, Biscoff Overnight Oats, Oat Milk Chia Pudding, and Blue Spirulina Chia Pudding!